Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Defense Experiments

 To further understand the reason, we plot the deviation distributions of on/off-manifold adversarial samples across three models.
 The deviation is computed based on the $l_{2}$ distance between each clean sample and its corresponding adversarial sample.
-Since the distributions are similar across the three models, we only shown the distribution on STGCN (Figure~\ref{fig:on_off_dist}).
-Figure~\ref{fig:on_off_dist} first confirms the validity of Gaussian Smoothing as there is a single mode in the on-manifold distribution near zero.
-A properly designed Gaussian noise could capture mass in this distribution.
-However, when we combine the two distributions in Figure~\ref{fig:on_off_dist}, it is far from single-modal.
-There are long tails in both distributions.
+Since the distributions are similar across the three models, we only shown the distribution on ST-GCN (Figure~\ref{fig:on_off_dist}).
+From the figure, we can see that there are long tails in both distributions.
 Further there is clearly more than one mode when combining both distributions.
-Gaussian Smoothing essentially expands the data distribution homogeneously and symmetrically by a fixed distance at every data point ~\cite{Lecuyer_certified,Cohen19_ICML}.
-This strategy is overly simplified, not only making the performance sensitive to the manually tuned hyperparameters (e.g. the covariances), but also introducing the common trade-off between accuracy and robustness.
-This shows the necessity of modeling the distributions of on/off manifold samples separately and non-parametrically.
+Random Smoothing~\cite{Cohen19_ICML} essentially expands the data distribution homogeneously and symmetrically by a fixed distance at every data point, while TRADES and MART draw perturbations via specific adversary.
+Their strategy is overly simplified and hence cannot capture the fine-grained structure of the adversarial distribution like MMAT.
+This shows the necessity of modeling the distributions of on/off manifold samples separately

-Both BASAR-MMAT and SMART-MMAT can improve the robustness (Table~\ref{tab:compar}) and SMART-MMAT has slightly better overall performance.
-This is understandable since SMART-MMAT is while-box and computes more aggressive adversaries.
-However, BASAR-MMAT can achieve better accuracy than standard training and SMART-MMAT, which show BASAR-MMAT can potentially eliminate the accuracy-robustness trade-off.
-Overall, MMAT is effective under both white-box and black-box samplers.